mylanconnolly/yahl7/ERRATA.md

-Cannot handle hexadecimal character escape sequence  | Initial               | N/A Cannot resolve timestamps to partial-second accuracy | Initial               | N/A Does not handle repeated fields in all cases         | Initial               | N/A
+Cannot handle hexadecimal character escape sequence  | Initial               | N/A Cannot resolve timestamps to partial-second accuracy | Initial               | N/A Does not handle repeated fields in all cases         | Initial               | N/A OBX.5 is always parsed as formatted text             | 0.5.0                 | N/A